Resources

 M

-Marketplace Fees are charges online platforms like Amazon or eBay levy on sellers for using their platform to sell products.
-These can include listing fees, referral fees, and advertising costs.
+Marketplace Fees are charges platforms like Amazon or eBay levy on sellers, including listing fees, referral fees, and advertising costs.

 Example: A 15% referral fee on a $100 sale.